genomics-geek/django_reactjs_boilerplate/README.md

+**NOTE: THIS HAS BEEN DEPRECATED.
+Use [this](https://github.com/genomics-geek/cookiecutter-django/tree/feature-integrate-cra) instead.
+Integrates Facebooks create react app with Django :)**

 # An example project for a Dockerized Django/ReactJS web application

 I set this up because it was __SUCH__ a pain in the a** to set up a web application with all of the latest technologies.
 I created this as a boilerplate after much research and reading of blogs.
 For a detailed step by step for creating this project look [here](https://gist.github.com/genomics-geek/98929a9e7ba9602fed7bfa4a5a1c5c4e/).
 Or you can just clone [this repo](https://github.com/genomics-geek/django_reactjs_boilerplate) and follow the [local deployment instructions](https://github.com/genomics-geek/django_reactjs_boilerplate#setup-local-environment).